L4S Publications

 Our Country Profiles provide relevant information about places where Link4Skills is conducting empirical fieldwork on transnational labour migration with a focus on migration skill corridors.
 Countries investigated include Austria, Canada, Germany, Ghana, India, Indonesia, Morocco, the Netherlands, Nigeria, the Philippines, Poland and Ukraine.
 New profiles are being added as they become available.

-Survey Results
+Survey

-To better understand the experiences of people who migrate for employment to various destination countries, we are conducting surveys with them.
+To better understand the experiences of people who migrate for employment to various destination countries, we have conducted an exclusive survey.
 We are reaching out specifically to medium- and high-skilled migrants (i.e., those who obtained post-secondary education) from non-European countries living in Austria, Canada, Germany, the Netherlands or Poland.
-The sectors we are focusing on are STEM, health and construction.
-The results of the survey will help inform public and private initiatives to facilitate moving internationally.

 Flyers